Ph.D., Benedictine University ABD (Graduation – June 2019)

 Ms. Ogle teaches both in the MIS and Web computer degree programs.
 Classes she taught at other colleges include Computer Science for Engineers, Knowledge Management, Office Suite Software Integration, Programming Logic & Technique, Computer Software for the Office, Business Information Systems, Comprehensive Excel Spreadsheet (Including Visual Basic), Comprehensive Access Database, Introduction to Programming, Integrating Web Technologies in Business, Web Development with HTML, Game Programming and Technologies, Management Information Systems, and Data Storage and Retrieval.

 Ms. Ogle’s areas of research include Big Data, Social Media Analytics, and Social Network Analysis.
-She is currently finishing her dissertation on a Social Network Analysis of Organization Development on Social Media.
+She completed her dissertation on a Social Network Analysis of Organization Development on Social Media.

-She has presented at and reviewed for several conferences including, most recently, in Lyon, France.
-Presentation topics include Technology and Organization Development, Big Data, and Technological Job Loss.
+She has presented at and reviewed for several conferences including, in Lyon, France.
+Presentation topics include Social Media, Twitter, Technology and Organization Development, Big Data, and Technological Job Loss.

 Professional Memberships and Community Service